jobindj/viva-workshop/docs/2-1-git-overview.md

 The objective of this section is to introduce a new user to the concepts of Git version control and to introduce them to the VIVA+ models development workflow.

-!!! summary "In this section, you will learn"
+!!! summary "In this workshop, you will learn"
     - to **clone the VIVA+ git repository** from OpenVT
     - the **workflow to version control** VIVA+ files
     - to **get updates** from the VIVA+ repo